cecobask/DonationApp1.0/README.md

 ## Getting Started

-In order to open the website you should:
+In order to open the app you should:
 * Click on Clone or Download button
 * Download ZIP
 * Extract ZIP file